bcgov/fasstr/README.md

-Yield runoff statistics (in millimetres) calculated in the some of the functions require an upstream drainage basin area (in sq. km) using the `basin_area` argument, where required.
+Yield runoff statistics (in millimetres) calculated in the some of the functions require an upstream drainage basin area (in sq. km) using the `basin_area` argument.
 If no basin areas are supplied, all yield results will be `NA`.
 To apply a basin area (10 sqkm for example) to all daily observations, set the argument as `basin_area = 10`.
-If there are multiple stations or groups to apply multiple basin areas (using the `groups` argument), set them individually using this
-option: `basin_area = c("08NM116" = 795, "08NM242" = 22)`.
-If a
-STATION\_NUMBER column exists with HYDAT station numbers, the function will automatically use the basin areas provided in HYDAT, if available, so `basin_area` is not required.
+If there are multiple stations or groups to apply multiple basin areas (using the `groups` argument), set them individually using this option: `basin_area = c("08NM116" = 795, "08NM242" = 22)`.
+If a STATION\_NUMBER column exists with HYDAT station numbers, the function will automatically use the basin areas provided in HYDAT, if available, so `basin_area` is not required.
 For your own analyses, you can add basin areas to your dataset using the `add_basin_area()` function.

 ##### Handling Missing Dates

-With the use of the `ignore_missing` argument in most function, you can decide how to handle dates with missing flow values in calculations.
+With the use of the `ignore_missing` argument in most functions, you can decide how to handle dates with missing flow values in calculations.
 When you set `ignore_missing = TRUE` a statistic will be calculated for a given year, all years, or month regardless of if there are missing